fdeblasio/pokeemerald-expansion/notes.md

         - Apprentices
     - Battle Factory
         - Add new moves to moveStyles (sRequiredMoveCounts)
-        - Don't have both Open Level and Level 50 since the Pokemon are rentals anyways?
+        - Don't have both Open Level and Level 50 since the Pokémon are rentals anyways?

 ### Big changes from Vanilla - low priority
 - Remove IVs?
 Maybe make boolean for either 0 or 31 added to stat